Legal

 • The right to complain to your local data protection authority.

-We respond to all requests from individuals wishing to exercise their data protection rights in accordance with applicable data protection laws.
+We aim to respond to requests from individuals wishing to exercise their data protection rights in accordance with applicable data protection laws.

 If you are a resident in the European Economic Area and believe we are unlawfully processing your personal information, you have the right to complain to your local data protection supervisory authority.